Back

 • Smarter resource use: Nobody has time to keep sending emails that go nowhere.
 When you track metrics, you catch underperforming lists or offers early so you can shift your energy to what actually brings in responses and revenue.

 • Better targeting and segmentation: Over time, metrics give you insight into which industries, roles, or titles engage the most.
-This helps you refine your ideal customer profile (ICP) and focus outreach on people who are most likely to convert.
+This helps you “refine your ideal customer profile (ICP) with email engagement data and focus outreach on people who are most likely to convert.

 No matter how clever your copy is or how compelling your offer sounds, if you're not measuring the right numbers, you're flying blind.
 These are the core email marketing KPIs that every B2B team should keep an eye on, especially if you’re using cold outreach to spark sales conversations: